russ-smith/Meshify/doc/Instructions.md

 You may need to zoom in to see this at high resolutions.

-Below this is a two way toggle allowing you to switch extraction mode between Marching Cubes and Dual Marching Cubes(coming soon).
+Below this is a two way toggle allowing you to switch extraction mode between Marching Cubes and Dual Marching Cubes..

 ## Loading a new function